Collaborating on clinical trials and research

 Working with healthcare professionals is an essential part or our efforts to develop new medicines and vaccines.
 These relationships help us understand both patient needs and the benefit and risks of our products.

 Healthcare professionals (HCPs) help us identify potential volunteers for clinical trials, administer the investigational medicine or vaccine to patients, and monitor the results.
 This unique medical insight and knowledge is vital to the development of new treatments.

 At the core of these relationships is a shared concern for improving the health of patients, based on our values of transparency, respect, integrity and patient focus.

-HCPs who work with us on clinical trials have contracts with us and are paid for their work on these clinical trials.
+All HCPs who work with us on clinical trials have contracts and are paid for their work on these clinical trials.
 This payment covers their time, plus the cost of investigations they may need to carry out regarding the suitability of a patient and the effectiveness of the treatment.